-Zach Wilkerson is in his fourth season as the defensive coordinator for the Hardin-Simmons football team.
+Zach Wilkerson is in his sixth season as the defensive coordinator for the Hardin-Simmons football team.
 He also is in charge of the linebackers.

 In 2015, the Cowboys led the conference in scoring defense, allowing just 17.4 points per game.
 The Cowboys had 10 players on defense earn all-ASC accolades last year and four were on the first team.